pluralsight/guides/draft/ruby-ruby-on-rails/instant-delivery-store-using-ruby-on-rails-stripe-and-uberrush-api/article.md

 ---
 #### Controllers

 We will use a single Products controller to handle all the actions.
-There will be an index action for all the products, a show action for the individual product, an action to get an UberRUSH quote, an action to charge a credit card and create an UberRUSH delivery and final an order confirmation action.
+For example, there will be an index action for all the products, a show action for the individual product, and an action to get an UberRUSH quote.
+There will also be actions to charge a credit card and create an UberRUSH delivery and finalize/confirm an order.

     # controllers/products_controller.rb